 This includes bathing, washing hair and dressing.

-Does your loved one need help with chores like housecleaning, yard work, grocery shopping or laundry?
+Does your loved one need help with chores like light housekeeping, grocery shopping or laundry?
 Some grocery stores and drug stores will take orders over the phone and offer delivery services.
 Cleaning services can help with laundry, and some dry cleaners offer pick up and delivery.
+In-home care companies can also provide these services.

-Many home care agencies provide homemakers who can cook meals.
-Also, look into programs like Meals on Wheels, which bring hot meals into elderly people's homes.
+Many home care agencies provide homemakers who can shope for and cook meals.
+Also, look into programs like Meals on Wheels, which deliver meals directly to elderly people's homes.
 These services are available in most communities.

 Paying bills late or not at all can become an issue as parents age.
 The process can be tiring or hard to keep track of for a person of any age.
-Are doctors' bills and health insurance claim forms confusing?
-Financial counselors, or geriatric care managers can help.
+Financial counselors or geriatric care managers can help with managing finances.
 Just make sure the referral comes from a trustworthy source.

 Home care workers who visit the home at a set time each day can provide medication reminders.
 Medicare might pay for a home health aide to come to the home to actually administer medications.